Get your Thymios charged up for the Spring 2021 edition of Rendezvous Mars!

 The challenge is complicated by the fact that the delay between the video stream from the Moon and the Earth is more than 30 seconds!

-- During the mission
+- On the mission day

 - After the mission